Nowogródzka Cavalry Brigade

 Nowogródzka Cavalry Brigade (Polish: Nowogródzka Brygada Kawalerii) was a cavalry unit of the Polish Army in the interbellum period.
 It was created on April 1, 1937, out of the Baranowicze Cavalry Brigade.
+It took its name from Nowogródek town.
 Its headquarters were stationed in the town of Baranowicze.
 It consisted of several units, garrisoned in several towns located in northeast part of pre-1939 Poland: